hyperledger-labs/pdo-contracts/docs/notebooks/index.md

 The Inference contract family provides contracts for creating a confidentiality preserving policy-wrapper around the usage of a machine learning (ML) model.
-At its core, the implementation uses a token contract to  specify and enforce policies to be followed while using the ML model for inferecing operations.
+The policy-wrapper specifies and helps enforce policies to be followed while using the ML model for inferencing operations, and is implemented as a PDO contract.

 To experiment with inference contracts, explore the [Inference Contract Family notebook](inference/index.ipynb)